 Day 2 & 3: 9:30 am - 5:00 pm

 2300 Washington Street, 6th Floor, Roxbury, MA 02119

 $2000 includes all sessions

-Scholarships ranging from 25% - 75% of tuition are available for Still Harbor alumni, clergy from across all faiths, established leaders of social justice (20 years +), and young contemplatives (under the age of 40).
+Scholarships ranging from 25% - 75% of tuition are available, in particular for Still Harbor alumni, activist and movement leaders, clergy from across all faiths, established leaders of social justice (20 years +), and young contemplatives (under the age of 40).

-Note: Accommodations and travel are not included in the program fee.
+Note: Accommodations, meals, and travel are not included in the program fee.

 FORMAL REQUIREMENTS FOR ADMISSION

 Rootedness in a spiritual/contemplative practice or faith tradition

 Willingness to reflect on personal experience and participate in immersion by designing and delivering three group session to a group you recruit/select.